sleepymustache/basic/README.md

 Getting Started
 -------------------------------------------------------------------------------
 Setup will be performed automatically the first time the site is accessed.
-After installation is complete, it is good practice to delete the */setup/* folder.
+After installation is complete, it is good practice to delete the */app/setup/* folder for security reasons.

 Functionality
 -------------------------------------------------------------------------------

 ### Core Functionality

 The core is the basic functions that are used to build modules.
-They cannot be disabled.
+They cannot be removed.

 * **Debugging** -
     Easily send debug information via the browser, email, or database.

 * **Hooks** -
     Hooks allow you to run a function at certain spots in your code.
 We call these spots *hook points*.
+Multiple functions may be executed at any *hook point*.

 * **Templating** -
     Basic templating functionality lets you separate business logic from the view.
 It replaces placeholders like "{{ title }}" with data.

+* **Routing** -
+    A very basic routing class that allows you to build database driven applications.

 ### The Module System

-The modules system is simply organized.
-There is a */module/** folder that contains 2 subdirectories called */*module/enabled* and */module/disabled*.
-To enable a module move them to the /module/enabled folder.
-Conversely, you can disable a module by moving it to the /module/disabled folder.
+Enabling and disabling modules is handled vis the folder structure.
+There is a */app/module/** folder that contains 2 subdirectories called */app/module/enabled* and */app/module/disabled*.
+To enable a module move it to the */app/module/enabled* folder.
+Conversely, you can disable a module by moving it to the */app/module/disabled* folder.

 ### Available Modules

-Most modules are enabled by default.
-To disable the modules move them from the "enabled" folder and put them into the */modules/disabled* folder.
-To enable a module move the whole folder from the */modules/disabled* folder into the */modules/enabled* folder.

-Modules use *hook points* to inject functionality into your app.
+Modules use *hook points* to inject functionality into your application and modify data.

 * **CSS Compress** -
-    Compressed the output CSS only if the app is in the "LIVE" environment.
+    Compressed the output CSS only if the application is in the "LIVE" environment.

 * **Navigation** -
-    Creates a UL that can be used for a navigation.
+    Creates a UL based on a JSON object that can be used for navigation.

 * **URL Class** -
     Adds a class based on the current page.
-For example if your app is currently on the */user/jaime/index.php* page, the class *user-jaime-index* will be added to the body.
+For example, if your application is currently on the */user/jaime/index.php* page, the class *user-jaime-index* will be added to the body.
 Additionally, if you are omitting *index.php* from your URLs, e.g. */user/admin*, the class would be *user-admin-index*.

 * **CSV** -
-    Create, Read, Update, Delete (CRUD) class for CSV files.
-Now with very basic search capabilities.
+    Create, Read, Update, Delete (CRUD) class for CSV files with very basic querying capabilities.

 * **DB** -
     Create, Read, Update, Delete (CRUD) class using PDO and mySQL.

 * **DB Grid** -
     Turns a SQL Select statement into a table.
-The table information can be transformed using hook points, making this a powerful module for visualizing and organizing data.
+The table information can be transformed using *hook filter*, making this a powerful module for visualizing and organizing data.

 * **File System Database** -
     A basic database that uses flat files and JSON documents.
+Provides simple functionality when a full blown database is overkill.

 * **IP 2 Country** -
-    Uses the IP address to detect the country of origin.
+    Uses the end-users IP address to detect the country of origin.

 * **Mailer** -
     Provides basic email functionality with RFC email validation.
+Combining the templating engine with the Mailer class allows for a elegant solution to HTML email templates.

 * **Memcache** -
-    Improve performance by implementing memcaching of pages (10 second cache expiration by default)
+    Improves performance by implementing caching of pages (10 second cache expiration by default)

 * **Mobile detection** -
     Can detect mobile and tablet devices on the server-side.